nrdxp/nrd.sh/content/blog/sovereign-source.md

 And the commons they were built to protect is dying.

-Sixty percent of its maintainers are unpaid, have already quit, or are considering it.
-In 2024, a solo maintainer's exhaustion nearly let a state-level attacker backdoor the compression library embedded in virtually every Linux distribution on earth.
-The demand-side replacement value of this commons is estimated at $8.8 trillion.
-Its annual funding is a rounding error on a rounding error.
+Sixty percent of its maintainers are unpaid, have already quit, or are considering it.[^tidelift] In 2024, a solo maintainer's exhaustion nearly let a state-level attacker backdoor the compression library embedded in virtually every Linux distribution on earth.[^xz] The demand-side replacement value of this commons is estimated at $8.8 trillion.[^rival] Its annual funding is a rounding error on a rounding error.

 The freedoms guarantee that value flows _out_ of the commons.
 Anyone can take the code, deploy it, build on it, train a model with it.
 They provide no mechanism, none, to ensure that value flows back in.
 That gap is not a policy failure.
 It is a structural one, and this piece is the account of why — and of what it cost to see it clearly.